kavanwills/ds-systems-final/README.md

 - **Documentation assistants** for structuring the case study write-up

 All code was tested, validated, and understood before submission.
 The project demonstrates learned concepts from multiple course modules (Weeks 1, 2, 3-4, 5, and 10-11) with hands-on implementation and deployment.

-Special thanks to:
-- Flask framework and documentation
-- Docker community for containerization best practices
-- Render.com for free-tier cloud hosting
-- Course materials and instructors for guidance on systems engineering and API design